edu-sharing/plugin-wordpress/README.md

 edu-sharing activity module
 ===========================

 The edu-sharing activity module adds a new Block to the Gutenberg-Editor.
 Using the edu-sharing resource allows you to either pick content from the repository or upload it to a folder of the repository.
-You may pick which version of the content you would like to provide in Wordpress (always the latest vs. the version you just picked).

 Installation
 ------------